-Most of South Africa experiences summer rainfall but a small part, being the south-west and the Western Cape area, experience winter rainfall and therefore have a different climate and unique winter gardening problems.
+Most of South Africa experiences summer rainfall but a small part, being the southwest and the Western Cape area, experience winter rainfall and therefore have a different climate and unique winter gardening problems.

 - Another problem in winter rainfall areas is that, when heavy rains occur, some young plants often get washed away.
 You can prevent this with mulching around the younglings and in general.

 - Plants that come from more naturally arid areas can experience rotting when there are consistent heavy rains.
 Examples of these are succulents, cacti and aloes.
-If plants are in pots it is a fairly easy problem to prevent or remedy – by using gravel or grit as a mulch around the plants as a collar (Prevent stem from being constantly wet).
+If plants are in pots, it is a fairly easy problem to prevent or remedy – by using gravel or grit as a mulch around the plants as a collar (Prevent stem from being constantly wet).
 Also apply this method in garden beds.

 - When plants are damaged by frost, do not cut back frost damage as these parts can protect the plant from further harm.
 Cut it back once all cold weather has passed.

 - If you see that certain shrubs or small trees are suffering quite heavily from frost damage, rather transplant these into more protected and appropriate areas.
 This is the correct time to transplant trees and shrubs that may have originally been planted in inappropriate areas as plants are fairly dormant in winter.
-When transplanting, make sure you water the plant well the day before and try to limit damage to the root ball of the plant which you are transplanting.
+When transplanting, ensure you water the plant well the day before and try to limit damage to the root ball of the plant you are transplanting.

 - If you know you have susceptible plants in your garden that don’t naturally cope with frosty conditions, protect them with some form of frost cover to minimise damage.
 Examples of frost cover are grass wigwams, frost fleece and hessian.

 - A lesser-known fact is that frost-prone gardens must get adequate watering.
 This is because frozen soils do not yield water.
 Make sure, though, that this watering takes place in the morning.
-Morning watering is important, so that plants and roots can dry out through the day and do not stay wet at night.
+Morning watering is important so that plants and roots can dry out through the day and not stay wet at night.

 These small, pear-shaped, soft-bodied insects come in various colours and like to suck on plant sap from a broad spectrum of plants throughout the year.
 They are preferential to new and young plants.
 This activity sucks the energy out from plants, weakening growth.
 Aphids can also carry viruses that can be deadly to plants.